soapyigu/Swift-30-Projects/README.md

 Also, **unit tests** will be added to ensure the quality of the codebase.

 ## Contributors
-[chenluffy](https://github.com/ChengLuffy), thank you for your assistance in optimizing the repo.
+[chenluffy](https://github.com/ChengLuffy), and [azureland](https://github.com/azureland), thank you for your assistance in optimizing the repo.

 ## Reach me ##